wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-csv-data-to-bufr.md

 !!! question
     Without uploading or submitting the file can you predict what will happen when you do?

+Now upload and confirm whether your prediction was correct.

 ??? success "Click to reveal answer"
     When the file is validated you should now receive a warning that the column ``index`` is not found in the schema and that the data will be skipped.
 You should be able to click through and convert to BUFR as with the previous example.

-In the final example in the exercise the data has been modified.
+In the final example in this exercise the data has been modified.
 Examine the contents of the CSV file.

 [csv2bufr-ex3c.csv](/sample-data/csv2bufr-ex3c.csv)

 !!! question
     What has changed in the file and what do you think will happen?

+Now upload the file and confirm whether you were correct.

 ??? warning "Click to real answer"
     The pressure fields have been converted from Pa to hPa in the input data.
 However, the CSV to BUFR